glimpse-editor/getglimpse-web/content/about.md

 If you would like to donate some money to Glimpse project, you can do so by donating on [Open Collective](https://opencollective.com/glimpse).

-We also encourage those who want to support the upstream project to use [their donation page](https://www.gimp.org/donating/).
+We also encourage those who want to support the GNU Image Manipulation Program to use [their donation page](https://www.gimp.org/donating/) to do so.

 [Return to top](#contents)